l4wio/CTF-challenges-by-me/0ctf_quals-2018/House-of-Cards/README.md

 Server A to leak the whole stack to file `l4w` by supplying `Size data` = `-1` .
 Hang it.

-Then go to server B, using stack overflow, to spray the string like:
+Meanwhile, go to server B, using stack overflow, to spray the string like:

 `'/////////{ip_server_A}\0' * 0x1337`